“Che” and “Perché”: Meaning

 Mangia tutto che poi hai fame.

-Eat everything cause later you’ll be hungry.
+Eat everything ‘cause later you’ll be hungry.

 Andate dalla nonna che vi ha portato un regalo.

-Go to your grandmother’s (because) she brought you a present.
+Go to your grandmother’s because she brought you a present.

 Pulisci che tra poco arrivano gli ospiti.

-Clean (because) our hosts are coming soon.
+Clean because our guests are coming soon.

 Portami il telefono che devo chiamare papà.